hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 Now, whenever an HTTP response is returned by our application, the **CustomHeaderMiddleware** class will modify the response by adding a custom header.

+**Use cases:**

+1. [x] **Authentication and Authorization:** Middleware can check if a user is authenticated and has the required permissions to access a particular view.
+2. [x] **Security Measures:** Implement security-related tasks such as preventing Cross-Site Request Forgery (CSRF) attacks by adding CSRF tokens to forms or setting security headers like HTTP Strict Transport Security (HSTS) headers.
+3. [x] **Request Transformation:** Modify the request data before it reaches the view.
+For example, parsing JSON data from the request body and making it available to the view as a Python dictionary.
+4. [x] **Throttling and Rate Limiting:** Implement rate limiting to prevent abuse or overuse of your API or services by limiting the number of requests a client can make within a certain time frame.
+5. [x] **CORS (Cross-Origin Resource Sharing):** Enforce security policies for allowing or denying cross-origin requests to your application's resources.
+6. [x] **Content Compression:** Compress responses to reduce bandwidth usage and improve page load times, especially for resources like HTML, CSS, and JavaScript files.

 ### Django custom template tags